 Family is everything and everything is family.”
 When this is your mantra, does time even matter.
-Garret Bradley's, Amazon documentary, “Time” makes you ask yourself these question as you watch each video message.
+Garret Bradley's, Amazon documentary, “Time” makes you ask yourself these question as you watch each scene unfold.
 How do you capture each moment of time to share over 60 years?

 Sibil Fox Richardson (Fox Rich), a Louisiana black woman, captured every possible moment to share with her husband, Robert Richardson so he would not miss any time from the family..
 In 1997, the newly married couple quickly saw their dreams of owning a hip hop culture store disappear in a failed robbery attempt.
 Fox acted as the getaway driver while Robert and his nephew proceeded to rob the Shreveport Credit Union.
 Presented with a plea, Fox decided it was best to accept as she was pregnant with twins and hoped to quickly return home to their children.
 Sentenced to 12 years she served three and a half, while her husband Rob was sentenced to 60.